kartikhunt3r/Adrishya-StegKit/README.md

 # Adrishya-StegKit
-A Stegbography Toolkit for CTF Players and Organizers.
+A Stegnography Toolkit for CTF Players and Organizers.
 All in one Stegnography toolkit made in Python.

 Any suggestions or ideas for this tool are welcome - just dm me on LinkedIn [kartikhunt3r](https://www.linkedin.com/in/kartikhunt3r)